 It creates a sense that food is an expense and something we want to save on, which is totally NOT TRUE!

 I view the foods we eat quite differently and I hope you can see this view after reading this post.

 Our foods nourish our bodies

 When I look at food now, it is about nourishment.
 The more nourishment I can give my body, the better it performs and the better it functions.
 Cheap foods generally don’t offer a heap of nourishment.
 There is a reason that organic produce is more expensive—it contains more nourishment.
-The cheapest foods are generally laden with chemicals and are processed to smithereens!
+The cheapest foods are generally laden with unrecognisable ingredients and are processed to smithereens!
 The more heat we apply to a dead beat grain, the less nourishment it can provide for us!
 You are filling your body with cardboard!
 Are you really sure that this is giving your body the best chance of feeling vital and full of energy?